tasmota/docs/docs/Bluetooth_MI32.md

 # MI32 legacy

 The MI32-driver focuses on the passive observation of BLE sensors of the Xiaomi/Mijia universe, thus only needing a small memory footprint.
-This allows to additionally run a dedicated software bridge to Apples HomeKit with very few additional configuration steps.
 Berry can be used to create generic applications.
-Currently supported are the original ESP32, the ESP32-C3 and the ESP32-S3.
+Currently supported are the original ESP32, the ESP32-C2/C3/C6 and the ESP32-S3.

 ## Usage

 This driver is not part of any standard build.
 To self compile it is recommended to add build environments to `platformio_tasmota_cenv.ini`.
 This file needs to be created first.
-Add these sections:
+Add this section (change accordingly for the other chipsets):
 ```
-[env:tasmota32-mi32-homebridge]
+[env:tasmota32-mi32-legacy]
 extends                 = env:tasmota32_base
 build_flags             = ${env:tasmota32_base.build_flags}
                           -DUSE_MI_ESP32
                           -DUSE_MI_EXT_GUI
-                          -DUSE_MI_HOMEKIT=1    ; 1 to enable; 0 to disable
 lib_extra_dirs          = lib/libesp32, lib/libesp32_div, lib/lib_basic, lib/lib_i2c, lib/lib_div, lib/lib_ssl
-lib_ignore              = ESP8266Audio
-                          ESP8266SAM
-                          TTGO TWatch Library
-                          Micro-RTSP
-                          epdiy
-                          esp32-camera

-[env:tasmota32c3-mi32-homebridge]
-extends                 = env:tasmota32c3
-build_flags             = ${env:tasmota32_base.build_flags}
-                          -DUSE_MI_ESP32
-                          -DUSE_MI_EXT_GUI
-                          -DUSE_MI_HOMEKIT=1    ; 1 to enable; 0 to disable
-lib_extra_dirs          = lib/libesp32, lib/libesp32_div, lib/lib_basic, lib/lib_i2c, lib/lib_div, lib/lib_ssl
-lib_ignore              = ESP8266Audio
-                          ESP8266SAM
-                          TTGO TWatch Library
-                          Micro-RTSP
-                          epdiy
-                          esp32-camera
 ```

-It is probably necessary to restart your IDE (i.e. Visual Studio Code) to see the option to build these environments.
+It is probably necessary to restart your IDE (i.e. Visual Studio Code) to see the option to build this environment.

 ## Tasmota and BLE-sensors